danali-bst/bayesian-cif/README.md

-# Bayesian Cumulative Incidence Function estimator in R
+# Bayesian cumulative incidence function estimator in R

 An R function to compute posterior samples of the Bayesian cumulative incidence function (CIF) for competing risks using a Dirichlet-multinomial model.